 This sometimes led to funny incidents of confusion — like the time Harvey walked into a 7-Eleven and heard all these electronic tones coming out of the various machines in the store.
 He tried decoding them, because it seemed to him like they should be alphabetic.
 And then he realized they were just electronic tones coming from the cash register.

 Harvey’s mistake in the 7-Eleven suggests to Andrew a way that his future as a blind reader might actually signal something other than a total loss… blindness could add something to his life, even as it takes something else away.
 Learning to read in new ways, through new senses, could increase his appreciation for the world around him.

 Special thanks to Sari Altschuler and David Weimer.
-We found out about the story of Boston Line Type from an exhibition they put together called Touch This Page, where you can see examples (and 3D printer files!) of Boston Line Type and other precursors to braille.
+We found out about the story of Boston Line Type from their Touch This Page exhibit where you can see examples (and 3D printer files!) of Boston Line Type and other precursors to braille.